-Office Hours: I am available immediately after class at the podium for short questions.
-Office hours will be held by appointment every week in room 770 located on the 7th floor.
+Office Hours: Office hours will be held every week beginning 5:15 p.m. after class Tuesday in room 770 located on the 7th floor.
 Please schedule an appointment with the faculty assistants by emailing academics@tjsl.edu with a cc: email to me.
 I will open additional hours to accommodate students for the midterm practice exam later in the semester.
 These will be in addition to extended time allotted by the course learning assistant.